jason-fox/fox.jason.passthrough.postman/README.md

 </bookmap>
 ```

 The additional file will be converted to a `*.dita` file and will be added to the build job without further processing.
-Unless overriden, the `navtitle` of the included topic will be the same as root name of the file.
-Any underscores in the filename will be replaced by spaces in title.
+Unless overridden, the `navtitle` of the included topic will be the same as root name of the file.
+Any underscores in
+the filename will be replaced by spaces in title.

 # License